danieljharvey/website-face/posts/2019-07-05-refined-types.markdown

 type Dice = Refined ((From D1) And (To D6)) Int
 ```

-Or this one describes the first bunch of prime numbers, and is all a bit silly
+Or this one, which describes the first bunch of prime numbers, and is all a bit silly
 to be honest.

 ```haskell